TULiberalArts/Neuroscience/pages/graduate.md

 In 1998 at Temple University, a university-wide interdisciplinary Program in Neuroscience was approved and funded by the Provost’s Office to facilitate multidisciplinary interactions among faculty interested in neuroscience and to provide a Specialization in Neuroscience both at the graduate and undergraduate levels.
 The graduate program continues to be active.
 A Neuroscience Seminar Series includes Temple University faculty alternating as presenters with neuroscience faculty members invited from other universities.
 To facilitate university-wide participation, lectures alternate between the main and health sciences campuses.
 Students read recent articles by each speaker and meet with the speaker for journal-club style discussions.
 This gives students the opportunity to meet neuroscientists at Temple and from throughout the country.
 The Neuroscience Specialization will be awarded to students in the following departments: Biology, Pharmacology, Physical Therapy, and Psychology.

-Graduate students are admitted to the Program after they have been accepted into a Ph.D. program based on an interest to pursue their research in the neuroscience area.
-Any graduate student in a Ph.D. program at Temple University can participate in the Neuroscience Program.
+Graduate students are admitted to the Program after they have been accepted into a PhD program based on an interest to pursue their research in the neuroscience area.
+Any graduate student in a PhD program at Temple University can participate in the Neuroscience Program.
 Upon successful completion of their departmental and Neuroscience Program requirements, students receive a PhD degree in the discipline represented by their department with a Specialization in Neuroscience

 ### Contact